-Refer to Figures 1-2 and 2-1.
+Refer to Figure 2-1.
 The AGLC is connected between the load-sharing lines of the Load Sharing and Speed Control (LSSC) and the system load-sharing lines.
 The LSSC load-sharing lines are connected to AGLC terminals 10 (+) and 11 (-) and the system load-sharing lines are AGLC terminals 9 (+) and 8 (-).

 The activate terminals (15 and 16) on the AGLC are connected to a set of generator-breaker auxiliary contacts.
-These contacts close as the generator output is paralleled to the outputs of the other engine generator sets in the system.
-When tied to the AGLC in this manner, the LSSC Control operates in the isochronous load-sharing mode.
+These contacts close as the generator breaker closes, paralleling the generator to the bus.
+When tied to the AGLC in this manner, the LSSC control operates in the isochronous load-sharing mode.
 The AGLC will track the load of the oncoming unit until it is activated.

-The Unload Trip Level potentiometer is set to compensate for any parasitic load which might be on the unit.
-On the initial set-up, prior to paralleling, the Unload-Trip-Level potentiometer is set for 0 V between AGLC terminals 7 and 6.
+The Unload Trip Level potentiometer is set to provide the minimal load required to prevent reverse power.
+On the initial set-up, prior to paralleling, the Unload-Trip-Level potentiometer is set for zero volts between AGLC terminals 7 and 6.